uclahs-cds/Ligare/README.md

-# Boutros Lab Python Libraries [ `Ligare` ]
+# `Ligare`

-A collection of Python libraries for creating web applications, working with databases, writing tests, and supporting utilities.
+A collection of Python libraries for creating Python applications quickly.

+The word "ligare" (pronounced "lee - gah - reh") means "to bind" or "to tie" - and that is the overall intent of the Ligare framework.
+Ligare "ties together" many disparate Python functionalities into a single framework from which a variety of applications can be developed.
+The name is inspired by the Connexion framework, whose own names stems from the word "connection."
+Ligare supports web applications, console applications, database connectivity, development libraries and tools, and more - all with a common core architecture.

 # Quick Starts